All the Patios on Stephen Avenue Walk

 Five blocks of Calgary's most prime patio territory.

 Stephen Avenue (aka 8th Avenue) is Calgary's original entertainment and commercial district.
 Along with a few more modern additions, it has more than 30 buildings that were built after a fire in 1886 destroyed downtown and up until the 1930s.
 Architectural styles including Edwardian and Beaux Arts were preserved and restored and the names of the buildings are a who's who of Calgary history.
-Those buildings as backdrop, and the perk of having the avenue between 1st Street Southeast and 3rd Street Southwest closed to vehicles during the day, make it prime patio territory.
+Those buildings as backdrop, and the perk of having the Avenues between 1 Street S.E. and 3 Street S.W. closed to vehicles during the day, make it prime patio territory.
 The combination of visitors spilling out from the hotels and workers taking long, lazy lunches and ditching out early for happy hour mean that on a sunny day, the patios on Stephen Avenue are packed.

 Here are all the patios along Stephen Avenue between 1st Street S.E. and 3rd Street S.W.